 Collioure France Travel Guide

-Major French mobile providers are Orange, SFR, Bouygues Telecom, and Free Mobile.
+Major French mobile suppliers are Orange, SFR, Bouygues Telecom, and Free Mobile.
 They offer competitive prepaid SIM card options ("cartes prépayées") that include data, calls, and texts.
 Purchase these in official shops in larger towns like Perpignan.
 An Unlocked phone is essential for a local SIM.
 For convenience, consider an European travel SIM card before your trip.
 EU citizens' home mobile plans likely include free roaming withinside France.

 French is the official language; Catalan is also spoken regionally.
 In tourist areas, many locals speak some English.
 Learning basic French a few phrases is welcome.
 'Bonjour' (hello) or 'Merci' (thank you) make a good impression.